From the left, Dr. Evan Cyrkin (1st yr), Dr. Marisa Pereira (2nd yr),

 Restrictions: Two externs can be accommodated during any given period.

 Requirements: Acceptance to the externship program is competitive, especially in the summer months.
 Applicants who accept an offered position are expected to honor their commitment.
-All applicants must be enrolled in their 3rd year (or the summer of their 4th year) of a US or Canadian dental school curriculum prior to starting their observership, intend to apply to the New York Presbyterian Hospital - Columbia University Medical Center Pediatric Dentistry Residency Program, and must be at least in the top third of their class.
+All applicants must be enrolled in their 3rd year (or the summer of their 4th year) of a US or Canadian dental school curriculum prior to starting their observership, qualify for and intend to apply to the New York Presbyterian Hospital - Columbia University Medical Center Pediatric Dentistry Residency Program, and must be at least in the top third of their class.

 Application Procedure: Positions are available from March through mid-May and from August through September (except for the week including Labor Day) for a duration of one week.
 The first step would be to send an email or letter of request including 1st, 2nd and 3rd choice of desired dates and an unofficial dental school transcript for review.
 If accepted, the following supporting documents would be required: